l0wc0ster/blog/tabnabbing.md

 ![Image](/img/tabnabbing/1.png)

-Any vulnerable navigation to a new tab in the browser where the code is delimited by the tag **target ="_blank "** will be redirected to the page **http://attacker-server/index.html**.
+Any vulnerable navigation to a new tab in the browser where the code is delimited by the tag **target ="_blank"** will be redirected to the page **http://attacker-server/index.html**.

 ![Image](/img/tabnabbing/2.png)